-The Board currently has two examinations scheduled one at Chowchilla State Prison and the other at Corona State Prison.
+The Board currently has examinations scheduled at both Chowchilla State Prison and Corona State Prison.
 The Board is contacted by the CDCR to set up the examinations when there are candidates ready to test.
 The Board is flexible and can usually accommodate the CDCR whenever they are ready.
 At this time, these are the only two facilities that offer educational programs that lead to Board licensure.
 The Board is willing to expand this program however, that is dependent upon the CDCR.
-Costs involved for the Board are minimal as the examinations are conducted by Board staff; therefore, only minimal travel costs are involved.
+Costs involved for the Board are minimal as the examinations are conducted by Board staff and only minimal travel costs are involved.
 CDCR incurs the majority of the cost as each facility must be equipped with a learning center.

 The Board continues its work with the Department of Corrections and Rehabilitation.
-From 2013 to 2017 the Board has administered 57 examinations and issued 54 licenses.
-The Board continues to support this process and can increase its examinations at any time that the CDCR requests. (update with 2018 data)
+From 2014 to 2018, the Board administered 41 examinations and issued 37 licenses.
+The Board began working with the CDR in 2006 and since that time has issued a total of 87 licenses to individuals who tested inside a state correctional facility.
+The Board continues to support this process and can increase its examinations whenever the CDCR requests.